 Hong Kong is home to countless temples and each is unique in its own way.
 Whether you want to marvel at the city’s largest Buddha statue, immerse yourself in local spiritual traditions or simply find some inner peace, these are some of the best temples to explore in the city.

-[ Remarks: The Big Buddha is currently undergoing renovations and the areas in the vicinity of the Big Buddha statue will be closed during the maintenance period.
-All other religious ceremonies and events will continue as usual, please check the official website before you visit. ]
+[ Remarks: The staircase leading to the Big Buddha is temporarily closed for improvement.
+Meanwhile, renovation and maintenance works of the Big Buddha Statue have been completed and all religious ceremonies and events will continue as usual, please check the official website before you visit. ]

-This structure is one of two temples in Hong Kong built in honour of Che Kung — a general from the Southern Song dynasty (1127–1279) who was greatly revered for his loyalty and courage.
-Sha Tintraces its origins back to the Ming dynasty (1368–1644) but has since been renovated and reconstructed to accommodate an ever-growing number of worshippers.
+This structure is one of two temples in Hong Kong built in honour of Che Kung — a general from the Southern Song dynasty (1127–1279) who was greatly revered for his loyalty and courage.traces its origins back to the Ming dynasty (1368–1644) but has since been renovated and reconstructed to accommodate an ever-growing number of worshippers.
 During the second day of the Lunar New Year, locals flock to this site of worship to pay their respects to Che Kung and pray for luck and protection for the months ahead.

 Arguably one of the best-known temples in Hong Kong, this Declared Monument is the largest shrine built in honour of the God of Literature (Man Cheong) and the God of War (Mo Tai).
-Inside the temple, coils of incense hang against a brilliant backdrop of red and gold, creating a surreal spiritual atmosphere that is sure to impress even non-believers.
+Inside the, coils of incense hang against a brilliant backdrop of red and gold, creating a surreal spiritual atmosphere that is sure to impress even non-believers.
 Adjacent to the temple, you’ll also find Lit Shing Kung, where other deities are worshipped, and Kung Sor, which was once used as an assembly hall for the local community.

 Home to three religions — Buddhism, Taoism and Confucianism —is most famous for its supposed ability to make its worshippers’ requests come true.
 It’s also known for its Chinese architectural features, which include ornate shrines and pavilions as well as a beautiful garden.
 During the Lunar New Year, the temple becomes a gathering point for locals who arrive in droves to offer incense to the deities and check their fortunes via a practice known as kau chim.